About Our Organization

 What We Do

-We have a number of programs to carry out our mission of providing short-term aid and encouraging long-term change.
-They include early childhood education, emergency assistance, heating assistance, weatherization, transitional housing, senior employment training, family development and child care food program.
+We have a number of programs to carry out our goal of providing short-term aid and encouraging long-term change.
+These programs include: early childhood education, emergency assistance, Low-Income Home Energy Assistance Program, Weatherization, Welcome Home, child care nurse consultant, family development, and Child and Adult Care Food Program.

 Who We Help

-In our last fiscal year, we touched the lives of over 16,000 individuals.
-Eligibility for our programs is based on federal poverty guidelines.
-Some programs help people who are at or below 150 percent of the income guidelines, while most help people with far less income.
+In our last fiscal year, we touched the lives of nearly 14,000 individuals.
+Eligibility is based on federal poverty guidelines.
+Since guidelines vary by program, we encourage individuals to apply to see what programs they may be eligible for.
 Most of our programs are focused on Woodbury County, but there are exceptions.
-The Senior Community Service Employment Program, for example, operates in Plymouth, Lyon, Ida, Cherokee, Buena Vista and Sioux Counties as well as Woodbury County.
-Our Weatherization Program helps people in both Monona and Woodbury Counties.
+The Child and Adult Care Food Program operates in Cherokee, Ida, Plymouth, and Woodbury counties, as well as, our Weatherization Program helps people in both Monona and Woodbury Counties.